Design, build and launch a soda can sized satellite!

 teacher or mentor

+CanSat is an initiative of ESA and the national ESEROs.
 The European Space Agency (ESA) endorses and supports a range of CanSat activities across its Member and Associate States.
 The CanSat project, aimed at secondary school students, mainly addresses curricular subjects such as technology, physics, and programming.
 By offering the practical experience of working on a small-scale space project, CanSat makes use of these subjects in an interdisciplinary manner and promotes collaboration and teamwork.

 A CanSat is a simulation of a real satellite, integrated within the volume and shape of a soft drinks can.
 The challenge for the students is to fit all the major subsystems found in a satellite, such as power, sensors and a communication system, into this minimal volume.
-The CanSat is then launched by a rocket up to an altitude of approximately one kilometer, or dropped from a platform, drone or captive balloon.
+The CanSat is then launched by a rocket up to an altitude of approximately one kilometre, or dropped from a platform, drone or captive balloon.

 Then its mission begins… This involves carrying out a scientific experiment and/or a technology demonstration, achieving a safe landing, and analysing the data collected.